GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ![process](https://i.imgur.com/Pts6px0.png)

 File Location and LimaCharlie Filesystem Section: Upon identifying the suspicious process, investigate further to determine its file location.
-In this case, it is found within the Downloads folder of a user named "Victum."
+In this case, it is found within the Downloads folder of a user named "Victim."
 To gain more insights, access the LimaCharlie filesystem section to locate and analyze the identified file.

 ![filesystem](https://i.imgur.com/ksRCp3P.png)